Zekarim/mse-advDaBa-2022/README.md

     - Count each line that starts with '},' to know how many items are processed.
     - Use a RegEx 'NumberInt\((\d+)\)' to correct the syntax of the json file.
     - If the count of the number of item is equal to the number of articles defined in the docker-compose file, break the loop.
+    - In order to run the code faster, we have implemented a multi-thread method.

 The printed file in json respect the syntax and can now be read by the library "json" of python.